Teriyaki Sauce – Asian Restaurant Cooking Secrets

 Frog Legs in Restaurants

 My personal experience with Frog Legs has been, up close and personal, in the South, where all good things seem to get bigger, better and bolder with egos and good old fashioned Southern Hospitality(which is amazing by the way).
 Frog Legs are on the menus at many of the localized restaurants, including Chinese Buffets.
-So I’ve had my fair share of recipes out there and I have learned a lot about what folks expect them to taste like.
+So, I’ve tried my fair share of recipes.
+I have learned a lot about what folks expect them to taste like.
 So trust this recipe, because, I think you’re really going to enjoy it!

 If you’re interested in another bizarre recipe, check out my Fried Chicken Feet.
 And while you’re busting out the fryer for these frog legs, consider making my Crispy Fried Onion Rings or my Sweet Potato Fries.
 Both recipes are excellent.